 If you’re using condoms, stick to water or silicone based lubes.
 Never use Vaseline.
 If you’re using silicone sex toys, pick water or oil based products.
 This is because oil based lubricants melt and damage condoms, and silicone lubricants create a tacky texture on silicone sex toys.

 Enjoy feel good vibes!

 If you’ve never used a sex toy before but want to enhance your sexual pleasure, then start off small.
 Bullet vibes and slim vibrators are great as they are super discreet but do the job nicely.

 It’s really important that you store your sex toys properly to keep them hygienic.
-Most vibrators come with a satin bag to protect them, or if you have the space then you can simply keep them in their packaging.
-You can keep them clean really easily too, by either using soap and water or a specifically designed cleaning formula such as System JO Refreshing Foam Cleaner.
+Some come with a satin bag to protect them, or if you have the space then you can simply keep them in their packaging.
+You can keep them clean really easily too, by either using soap and water or a specifically designed cleaning formula

 Cock rings are great as they come in a versatile range of designs that suit anyone’s budget.
 Available in vibrating and non-vibrating styles, cock rings enhance his erection by restricting the blood flow, engorging his penis and making him last longer.